-First, we should try to understand the problem.
 Suppose X is the minimal number of edges whose removal makes G disconnected.
 (This means that no strict subset of X makes G disconnected.)
 Then G consists of two components, and all edges of X go between these two components.
 (Otherwise, X can not be minimal.)
 Thus, X corresponds to a cut in the graph (a division of the vertices in two parts).
 The number of edges in X is the cut size.
-This means that the minimum number of edges that we must remove so that G becomes disconnected - call this $\lambda(G)$ - is equal to the size of a minimum cut $(V_1, V_2)$ in G.
+This means that the minimum number of edges that we must remove so that G becomes disconnected - call this $\lambda(G)$ - is equal to the size of a minimum cut (V_1, V_2) in G.

-Minimal cut is the same as the maximum flow.
+Minimum cut is the same as the maximum flow.
 We shall therefore try to reduce our problem problem to a maximum flow between two vertices s and t in a graph.
-If we extend G to a flow graph G', by giving each bidirectional edge capacity 1 and find $\lambda(G)$ by calculating the maximum flow from s to t for different s and t.
+We extend G to a flow graph G', by giving each bidirectional edge capacity 1 and find $\lambda(G)$ by calculating the maximum flow from s to t for different s and t.
 However, we don't need to vary both.
-If we choose an arbitrary s, it must belong to one of the sets $V_1$ and $V_2$ above.
-Varying t over all verteces in addition to s, we are guaranteed to meet a vertex in the second set.
+If we choose an arbitrary s, it must belong to one of the sets V_1 and V_2 above.
+Varying t over all verteces in addition to s, we are guaranteed to reach a vertex in the second set.
 Therefore, the answer is an arbitrary vertex s.